Final four: Registered trademark

 Because the term is now a registered trademark of the NCAA in the United States, no other organizations in that country can use the phrase to refer to their tournaments.
 Organizations in other countries may officially do so.
 Many basketball organizations outside the U.S. use the term for the semifinal and final rounds of their tournaments such as the FIBA Americas League (FIBA Americas League Final 4), the EuroLeague (EuroLeague Final Four), the Champions League (Champions League Final Four), the Israeli Premier League, the Philippine NCAA, and the University Athletic Association of the Philippines.
-The CEV Champions League in volleyball also uses "Final Four" for its final rounds.
+The CEV Champions League in volleyball and the six-a-side soccer competition Baller League also use "Final Four" for their final rounds, but to conform with the NCAA's trademark the Final Four is referred to as the "Finals" in Baller League USA.

 Despite the NCAA's registration of "Final Four" as a trademark, the term is still widely used by sportswriters, fans etc. to denote participants in semifinal rounds of professional postseason playoffs, such as those of the League Championship Series in Major League Baseball, the conference championship games in the National Football League, and the conference championship series in both the National Basketball Association and the National Hockey League.